lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 ### RNAseq_align_to_CSynth_cylindrical_axis.m
 Description: Visualization of spatial variation in transcription levels determined by mapping RNA-seq data to 3D position on CSynth structure.
 An aggregate analysis is done where chromosomes are isotropically scaled to the same size, viewed using cylindrical coordinates to show the average transcription level vs distance to centre/surface of the chromosome.
 See: Fig 5D & S10 in paper.
-### chr_coverage_at_various_TPM.m
-Description: Cumulative chromosomal coverage of active gene sequence with TPM > x.
-This coverage is compared to the chromosome surface area to volume ratio.
-See Fig S9 in paper.

 # Data Sources:
 ### Hi-C data pre-processing: